raj0991/raj0991/readme.md

 ## About me

-I am a **MERN Stack developer** with **${new Date().getFullYear() - 2021} years** of experience in building scalable and reliable web applications.
+I am a **MERN Stack developer** from ** year 2021 ** & have experience in building scalable and reliable web applications.
 I have a strong understanding of React & Node.js core concepts, as well as popular React & Node.js frameworks and libraries.

  & Node.js frameworks and libraries.